Pret-a-LLOD/pret-a-llod-blog/README.md

 ### 1. The markdown file must have two sections:

-  1. variables (anything that is extra information to be used about the blog post).
+  1. variables (anything that is extra information to be used about the blog post). **required variables**:

-  required variables:
       - 1
       - 2
       - 3